 - Do not drink electrolyte and avoid contact with skin, eyes or clothing.
-Wear safety glasses to shield your eyes and rubber gloves to protect your hands. - Fill the battery where clean water is always available for flushing the skin. - Disconnect the negative (black) cable from the negative (-) battery post.
+Wear safety glasses to shield your eyes and rubber gloves to protect your hands. - Fill the battery where clean water is always available for flushing the skin. - 1.
+Remove the battery from the traction unit.